Kandlaguntanaveen/Command_Line_Test_Project/README.md

 # Running the Program
 To run the program, use the following command in the terminal with the required 4 arguments (the file paths for userdata, password, questions, and answers):
-> ./a.out userdata.csv password.csv questions.txt answers.txt
+> ./a.out user_info.csv Passwords.csv Questions.txt Answers.txt

 # Usage
 ### 1. File Validation